Wade-GitHub/MAC-changer/README.md

 `[+] MAC address was successfully changed to 00:11:22:33:44:55`

-So you can copy the original address and save somewhere then use this script again to change it back.
+So, you can copy the original address and save somewhere then use this script again to change it back.